seanode/meetup/request-to-speak.md

 The Seattle Node.js Meetup typically hosts a meetup once a month with two 20-30 minute talks.
 We occasionally throw lightning talks into the mix.

-And we'd love to have you share your Node.js knowledge with our group!
+We'd love to have you share your Node.js knowledge with our group!

 Speaking at a meetup is a great opportunity to share with the community, meet new folks interested in stuff you're interested in, and enhance your public